Star Wars (film): Post-production

 Star Wars was originally slated for release on December 25, 1976, but production delays pushed it back to mid-1977.
 Editor John Jympson began cutting the film while Lucas was still filming in Tunisia; as Lucas noted, the editor was in an "impossible position" because Lucas had not explained any of the film's material to him.
 When Lucas viewed Jympson's rough cut, he felt the editor's selection of takes was questionable.
-He felt Jympson did not fully understand the film nor Lucas's style of filmmaking, and he continued to disapprove of Jympson's editing as time went by.
+He felt Jympson did not fully understand the film nor Lucas' style of filmmaking, and he continued to disapprove of Jympson's editing as time went by.
 Halfway through production, Lucas fired Jympson and replaced him with Paul Hirsch, Richard Chew, and his then-wife, Marcia Lucas.
 The new editing team felt Jympson's cut lacked excitement, and they sought to inject more dynamism into the film.

 Jympson's rough cut of Star Wars (often called the "Lost Cut") differed significantly from the final version.
-Author David West Reynolds describes Jympson's version as "more leisurely paced", and estimates that it contained 30–40% different footage from the final cut.
-Although most of the differences relate to extended scenes or alternate takes, there were also scenes which were completely removed to accelerate the pace of the narrative.
-The most notable of these were a series from Tatooine, when Luke is first introduced.
-Set in the city of Anchorhead, the scenes depicted Luke's everyday life among his friends, and showed how their lives are affected by the space battle above the planet.
+Author David West Reynolds describes Jympson's version as slower-paced, and estimates that it contained 30–40% different footage from the final cut.
+Although most of the differences relate to extended scenes or alternate takes, there were also scenes in this version which were completely removed to accelerate the pace of the narrative.
+The most notable of these was a series of scenes from Tatooine, when Luke is first introduced.
+The scenes depicted Luke's everyday life among his friends in the city of Anchorhead, and showed how their lives are affected by the space battle above the planet.
 These scenes also introduced Biggs Darklighter, Luke's closest friend who leaves to join the Rebellion.
 Hirsch said the scenes were removed because they presented too much information in the first few minutes of the film, and they created too many storylines for the audience to follow.
-The removal of the Anchorhead scenes also helped distinguish Star Wars from Lucas's previous film; Alan Ladd called the deleted scenes "American Graffiti in outer space".
+The removal of the Anchorhead scenes also helped distinguish Star Wars from Lucas' previous film; Alan Ladd called the deleted scenes "American Graffiti in outer space".
 Lucas also wanted to shift the narrative focus to C-3PO and R2-D2 at the beginning of the film.
-He explained that having "the first half hour of the film be mainly about robots was a bold idea."
+He felt that having the first thirty minutes of the film be mainly about robots was a "bold idea."